m-wiesner/m-wiesner.github.io/_posts/2020-10-30-Variational-Bounds-on-Mutual-Information.markdown

 ## Alternative Approximation
-This is clearly not a lower bound any more, but it makes computation easy.
+This is clearly not necessarily a lower bound any more, but it makes computation easy.
+I just used Jensen's Inequality on the numerator and denominator separately after splitting the log fraction up.
+The second term is lower than it should be, but the first term is greater than it should be.

 $$\begin{align}
 I_{NCE} &= \mathbb{E}_{p\left(X, Y\right)p\left(Z\right)}\left[\log{\frac{e^{f\left(X, Y\right)}}{\sum_{i=1}^{K} e^{f\left(X_i, Y\right)}}}\right] \\